 Case 5 had tau pathology mostly in the medial temporal lobe, consistent with argyrophilic grain disease.
 None of the other cases had other concurrent tauopathy.
-Except for Case 3, all familial PD cases showed some tau positive extra-perikaryal lesions in most examined areas, while sporadic PD cases had very little tau positive pathology in any region (Figure 6).
-Case 3 had sparse and patchy NFTs in the neocortex, consistent with Braak NFT stage IV (Figure 6A).
-In this case, the thioflavin S fluorescent microscopy and AB42 immunohistochemistry failed to show any amyloid deposits in any section, even in regions with neurofibrillary pathology (data not shown).
-There was no significant difference in the score of intra-perikaryal deposits in the forebrain or hindbrain of familial PD and sporadic PD (Figure 5).
+Except for Case 3, all familial PD cases showed some tau positive extra-perikaryal lesions in most examined areas, while sporadic PD cases had very little tau positive pathology in any region (Figure 5).
+Case 3 had sparse and patchy NFTs in the neocortex, consistent with Braak NFT stage IV (Figure 5A).
+In this case, the thioflavin S fluorescent microscopy and A β 42 immunohistochemistry failed to show any amyloid deposits in any section, even in regions with neurofibrillary pathology (data not shown).
+There was no significant difference in the score of intra-perikaryal deposits in the forebrain or hindbrain of familial PD and sporadic PD (Figure 6).
 The score of extra-perikaryal tau deposits within intraneuritic LBs and neuropil threads was significantly greater in familial PD than in sporadic PD (p<0.05).
-This difference remained, even if Case 5 with AGD was excluded for comparison.
-There was no difference in the score of tau positive dot-like extra-perikarval deposits (Figure 5).
-Extensive tau immunoreactivity was presence in intraneuritic LBs and thread-like processes seen in the endplate (CA4) of the hippocampus in familial PD, in a distribution similar to that seen with α -synuclein immunohistochemistry (Figure 6C, 6D).
+This difference in the score of tau positive dot-like extra-perikaryal deposits (Fig. 5).
+Extensive tau immunoreactivity was presence in intraneuritic LBs and thread-like processes seen in the endplate (CA4) of the hippocampus in familial PD, in a distribution similar to that seen with α -synuclein immunohistochemistry (Fig. 6C, D).